National Center for Construction Education & Research

 Kayleen McCabe was the host of Rescue Renovation on DIY Network, where she saved project-challenged homeowners who are in over their heads with their renovations.
 On the show, Kayleen pointed out exactly what went wrong and formulated a seven-day action plan to turn awful renovations into jaw-dropping rooms.
 Kayleen is a licensed contractor and the 2009 winner of DIY’s Stud Finder contest.

-Kelsey Zibell is a marketing intern at NCCER in Alachua, Florida.
-Currently, she is a student at the University of Florida pursuing a bachelor of science degree in public relations.
+Kelsey Zibell is the Build Your Future Coordinator at NCCER in Alachua, Florida.
+She is a graduate from the University of Florida with a bachelor of science degree in public relations.
 Working with NCCER and the Build Your Future initiative, she is learning and writing about the skilled labor gap and how to recruit the next generation of craft professionals.

 Kevin Cannon is the Senior Director of Safety and Health at the Associated General Contractors of America.
 Kevin is currently serving on the Federal Advisory Committee on Construction Safety and Health (ACCSH) which advises the Assistant Secretary of Labor for OSHA on regulations, standards and policies that impact the construction industry.
 Kevin received his B.S. in Occupational Safety and Health from Millersville University and holds the Certified Safety Professional (CSP) designation through the Board of Certified Safety Professionals (BCSP).